X-Ray Inspection & Metal Detection For Foil & Composite Packaging

 Our high resolution x-ray sensors offer glass detection down to 1.0mm and metal as small as a 0.4mm wire.

-Our x-ray food inspection techniques are highly accurate for a large range of non-metallic substances such stone, calcified bone and certain rubbers and plastics, with accurate detection as small as 1.2mm.
+Our x-ray food inspection techniques are highly accurate for a large range of non-metallic substances such stone, calcified bone, certain rubbers and plastics, with accurate detection as small as 1.2mm.

 X-ray metal detection in all food types